- Wetsuits, goggles, and/or facemasks are permitted.

-- Each athlete must conform to all trafic laws and are responsible for all consequences of any infraction.
+- Each athlete must conform to all traffic laws and are responsible for all consequences of any infraction.

 - Frame numbers must be displayed in a highly visible position on the bike while the rider is on the course.
 In the case of a bike switch, the number must also be switched

-- The bike courses for stage 1 and 2 will be CLOSED 12 hours after the start of each stage.
-Any athlete not reaching the finish by then will be declared a “Participant” .
+- The bike courses for stages 1 and 2 will be CLOSED 12 hours after the start of each stage.
+Any athlete not reaching the finish by then will be declared a “Participant”.
 Athletes may be allowed to start the next stage at his/her own risk and only with clearance from event officials including medical and monitoring personnel.

-- Relays – Hand off could be done after each loop.
-The hand off must be done in dedicated area and the start number/BIB must be switched.
+- Relays – Handoff could be done after each loop.
+The hand-off must be done in a dedicated area and the start number/BIB must be switched.

 Running (Day 3)

 - Each athlete must run or walk the entire course.
-The organizer reserves the right to withdrawal an athlete due to medical reason.
+The organizer reserves the right to withdrawal an athlete due to medical reasons.

 - Each athlete must wear an official number while on the run course: it must be worn and clearly visible from the front.

-- Pacing of the athlete is allowed during the run portion of the event: however, the athlete may not have more than one pacer at a time.
+- The pacing of the athlete is allowed during the run portion of the event: however, the athlete may not have more than one pacer at a time.

 - No pacer may do any headwind blocking.

-- Relays – Hand off could be done after each loop.
-The hand off must be done in the dedicates area and the start number/BIB must be switched.
+- Relays – Handoff could be done after each loop.
+The hand-off must be done in the dedicated area and the start number/BIB must be switched.

 - All BIKE courses are open to all traffic.
-ALL TRAFIC SIGNS AND SIGNALS MUST BE OBEYED.
+ALL TRAFFIC SIGNS AND SIGNALS MUST BE OBEYED.

 - Since the use of a support team is required throughout the event, aid stations, will not be provided by event officials.
 Water and toilet facilities will be provided in the race area.
 During the RUN courses will be provided one AID STATION.

 - No athlete will receive any time adjustments for any stop made during any stage or portion thereof.
-This includes, among others rest or repair stops, check-ins, medical assistance, stops required by event officials or other stop dictated by public authorities.
+This includes, among others rest or repair stops, check-ins, medical assistance, stops required by event officials, or other stops dictated by public authorities.

-- Athlete and/or support crews may exchange food, drink, spare parts, tools etc. just in dedicated area.
+- Athlete and/or support crews may exchange food, drink, spare parts, tools, etc. just in a dedicated area.

-- Organizer can check the equipment of every participant before every single part of the race.
+- The organizer can check the equipment of every participant before every single part of the race.

-- In case of not following rules of the race, the organizer might disqualified the whole team.
+- In case of not following the rules of the race, the organizer might disqualify the whole team.

-- Drafting in swimming, cycling and running is not allowed.
+10. Drafting in swimming, cycling, and running is not allowed.

-- Each athlete must wear the swimming cap with his start number that organizer will provided.
+- Each athlete must wear the swimming cap with his start number that the organizer will provide.

 - The bike number is to be worn on the lower back of the outer garment while riding.
-The frame number must be attached to a location visible to event mashals.
-In the event of a bike change the number must also be transferred.
-The helmet number must be place on the front, center of the helmet.
+The frame number must be attached to a location visible to event marshals.
+In the event of a bike change, the number must also be transferred.
+The helmet number must be placed on the front, center of the helmet.